Equivariant stable sheaves and toric GIT: Descent of equivariant sheaves under toric GIT

-We keep notations from the last section.
-We assume as before that $(X,L)$ is a toric variety of dimension $n$ and that $(G,\gamma)$ is generic.
+We retain the notation from the previous section.
+We assume as before that $(X,L)$ is a polarized toric variety of dimension $n$ and that $(G,\gamma)$ is generic.
 We consider $(Y,\check L)$ the GIT quotient associated to the $G$ action on $(X,L)$.
-We want to compare equivariant reflexive sheaves on $X$ to equivariant reflexive sheaves on $Y$.
+Following \cite{thad} and the discussion in the previous section, we recall that $Y$ is a simplicial toric variety, with torus given by $T_Y=T_X/G$, and $\check L$ is the invariant ample line bundle on $Y$ corresponding to the polytope $P_Y=P\cap U$.
+We wish to compare equivariant reflexive sheaves on $X$ and equivariant reflexive sheaves on $Y$.
 We denote by $\iota : X^s \to X$ the inclusion and by $\pi: X^s \to Y$ the projection.
 We then introduce: \begin{definition} We say that a $G$-equivariant coherent sheaf $\cE$ on $X$ descends to $Y$ if there is a coherent sheaf $\cF$ on $Y$ such that $ \pi^*\cF$ is $G$-equivariantly isomorphic to $\iota^* \cE$. \end{definition} Let $\cE$ be a $G$-equivariant coherent sheaf on $X$.
 For simplicity we will denote by $\cE^s$ the restriction $\iota^*\cE$.
 As explained for example in \cite{Ne}, $\cE$ descends to $Y$ if and only if